 It can also integrate with a business bank account of LHV in Estonia, which is Xolo’s partner bank, though this requires an in-person visit to set up.

 With Transferwise (which is also an Estonian company) you can receive money to a European IBAN, a US account number, a British account number, and so on.
-If you need to convert any of this currency, it’s at a very low rate.
+This works exactly the same as if you had a real bank account in all of those countries.
+And if you need to convert any of the money you receive, it’s at a very low rate.

-I wasn’t using TransferWise before as it didn’t work well with the accounting platform I used.
+I held off on using TransferWise before as it didn’t work well with the accounting platform I used in the past.
 But Xolo uses the TransferWise API to import transactions automatically, making a Borderless account super easy to use in combination with your Estonian company.

-The Xolo dashboard can also read transactions from your PayPal account once you‘ve provided read-only access.
-While PayPal charges rather hefty fees, for some of my clients it’s still the only payment method available, so it’s nice to have this integration.
+The Xolo dashboard can also import transactions from your PayPal account.
+While PayPal charges hefty fees, for some of my clients it’s still the only possible payment method, so it’s great to have this integration.

 You can set up PayPal or TransferWise remotely, but these accounts do have a disadvantage.
 They’re not real banks in the legal sense, meaning you don’t get a deposit guarantee.
 If you want to be covered by the 100,000 EUR deposit guarantee that’s standard within the EU, you’ll still need to use a traditional bank.